SyncholisticMG/gh/chapter5/workspace.md

 computers,
 routers,
 all create an electromagnetic field that can suppress the pineal gland.
-Whilst the decalcification of the pineal gland is a good thing it is important not to fall into the trap of fear around it that can create more damage than the idea of decalcification itself.
+Whilst the decalcification of the pineal gland is a good thing it's important not to fall into the trap of fear around it that can create more damage than the idea of decalcification itself.

 Q: Can you say more on the manipulation through Cern?
 CERN is a large hadron collider in France.